Sport Club do Recife

 In football, the club has won six CBD/CBF titles, including three national and three regional.
-Its greatest achievements are winning the 1987 Brazilian Championship and 2008 Copa do Brasil.
+Its greatest achievement is winning the 2008 Copa do Brasil.
+The club also disputes the status of champion of the 1987 Campeonato Brasileiro with Flamengo, as Sport Recife won the official league sanctioned by CBF, while Flamengo won the separate Copa União with the top clubs of Brazil.
+In addition, it also won 1 Campeonato Brasileiro Série B, 3 Copa do Nordeste and 45 Campeonato Pernambucano.

 In addition to professional football, the club also participates in women's football and Olympic sports, such as rowing, swimming, hockey, basketball, futsal, volleyball, table tennis, taekwondo, judo and athletics.

-Their historical rival is Santa Cruz, and they both dispute the Clássico das Multidões.
-The derby against Náutico is called the Clássico dos Clássicos, while the derby with América is called the Clássico dos Campeões.
+Their historical rival is Náutico, and they both dispute the Clássico dos Clássicos.
+The derby against Santa Cruz is called the Clássico das Multidões, while the derby with América is called the Clássico dos Campeões.

 History

 Foundation and early years

 Sport Club do Recife was founded on 13 May 1905 by Guilherme de Aquino Fonseca, a member of a wealthy family in Pernambuco who found a love for football while studying engineering at the University of Cambridge in England.
 The club were the first recorded football club in the state of Pernambuco.
 Sport played their first match on 22 June 1905, drawing 2–2 against a team called English Eleven, a team formed by employees working for English companies in Recife.

 The Campeonato Pernambucano was established in 1916, and Sport won the competition's first two titles.
 From 1923 to 1925, Sport won the competition three consecutive times, and became tricampeão (three time champion).